-ANMF (Vic Branch) members are invited to wear their red t-shirts and join other union members to participate in the annual Palm Sunday Walk for Justice for Refugees.
+ANMF (Vic Branch) members are invited to wear their masks and red t-shirts and join other union members to participate in the annual Palm Sunday Walk for Justice for Refugees.

 State Library, corner Swanston and La Trobe Streets, Melbourne